cloudywaters/cloudywaters.github.io/src/content/posts/2024/2024-yearreview.md

 As Azure leads the cloud space into 2025, several trends and advancements are poised to reshape the industry.
 Here’s what we predict:

 #### Platform Engineering Takes Centre Stage
 Platform engineering has already established itself as a cornerstone of cloud operations, but 2025 is set to be the year it becomes ubiquitous.
 Organisations will prioritise building internal platforms that simplify development and operational tasks.
-Expect Azure to double down on supporting platform engineering with enhanced tools for Kubernetes, service meshes, and developer self-service portals.
+Expect Azure to double down on supporting platform engineering with enhanced tools, service meshes, and developer self-service portals.
 The rise of **platform as a product** will dominate DevOps strategies.

 #### SMART Cloud Adoption Will Lead the Way